OneTwoN-1/SDR-RC-Car-Controller/README.md

 ## 2. Software Architecture & Design Decisions

-  The primary challenge of the project was **eliminating latency**.
+&emsp The primary challenge of the project was **eliminating latency**.
 Launching a terminal command (`hackrf_transfer`) on every keystroke introduced a 100-200ms delay.

 ### The Solution: The "Data Pump" Architecture
 I implemented a continuous streaming pipeline: